 Blyth’s life was dogged by tragedy from start to finish.
 Her first husband James Audley Blyth had died in very mysterious circumstances in South Africa in 1909.
 James had been on Safari with Ethel and swashbuckling soldier and adventurer, John Henry Patterson.
 Many suspected Patterson of his murder, whilst others suspected Ethel, whose friendship with Patterson is said to have blossomed during the trip.
 Within months of Blyth and Anderson’s move to New Zealand, her brother Roscoe Brunner, chairman of ICI – at the centre of various ownership and direction battles – featured in a grisly murder-suicide at the home of Prince Ferdinand Andres de Lichtenstein in Putney, London.
 Many suspected foul play and the partner of Ethel’s father, Sir Alfred Mond came under scrutiny.
 The millionaire ex-chairman of Brunner Mond and Co had been shot in the head with the body of his wife, the well known author Ethel Houston Brunner found by his side (Mr. & Mrs. Roscoe Brunner Found Shot Dead, Daily Mail November 04, 1926; pg.
 9).
 It was ruled a domestic tragedy but if this was truly the case, then why has the official Brunner file been classified within the Royal and State Archives and locked away under Britain’s Hundred Years Rule until 2026?

-Just to add to the layers of intrigue, Sir Alfred Mond (Lord Melchett) had earned himself no shortage of notoriety for having supported Russian Revolutionary Pinhas Rotenberg, regarded by many to have murdered Father Georgy Gapon, leader of Russia’s much less successful 1905 Revolution.
+Just to add to the layers of intrigue, Sir Alfred Mond (Lord Melchett) had earned himself no shortage of notoriety for offering financial support to Russian Revolutionary Pinhas Rotenberg, regarded by many to have murdered Father Georgy Gapon, leader of Russia’s much less successful 1905 Revolution.
 Although raised in Liverpool, Mond was of German extraction.
 You can read the story of Father Gapon and Mond’s Radical Liberal colleague, Philip Whitwell Wilson (whose family home in Percy Circus played host to Lenin in 1905) in this separate blog article.
 It may be of interest to note that both Brunner Jnr. and Whitwell Wilson had both led the committee of the Cambridge University Liberal Club.

 Ethel’s eldest brother, Sir John Fowler Brunner died just three years after his brother in 1929.
 The 63 year-old MP was contesting his seat in the Cheltenham By-Election at the time of his death.
 The death of Ethel herself some three years later marked the end of the Brunner dynasty.